jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 @dynamics OneCompartmentModel
 ```

 defines the dynamical model as the `OneCompartmentModel`.
+Various analytical solutions
+for single to multi-compartment systems using different routes of administration with or
+without steady-state are being developed and will be released over time.

 For a system of ODEs, the dynamical variables are defined by their derivative
 expression.
 A derivative expression is given by a variable's derivative